 - Arrange the cookies in a single layer on a baking sheet and freeze for an hour.

-- Carefully pack the cookies, individually, to protect them in the freezer.
+- Carefully pack the cookies, either individually, or layered between waxed paper, to protect them in the freezer.

 There’s much debate on this question.
 Some cooks do it successfully, some recommend against it.
 I think the answer is that it depends on your sprinkles; some are made with dye that tends to run if exposed to any type of condensation or moisture, which can happen during freezing and thawing.
 You can feel safe freezing cookies with decorative sugar, and white or silver sprinkles and nonpareils.